t-rappos/auction-system/doc/srs.md

 - Accounts
   - Create an account
+  - View account details
-  - Edit their account
+  - Edit their account details
   - Message other accounts
-  - See received messages (loaded on login, and as they are sent)
+  - See received messages
+  - Real time notifications
   - Have associated currency amount for use
   - Login
   - Logout

 - Items
   - Create items
   - View stored items
   - Sort stored items
   - See what items look like
-  - Can be of a type/category/tag
+  - Items can have metadata

 - Listings
-  - Sell and buy items
+  - List items for bid or buyout
-  - Auction and bid on items
+  - Bid on listing or buyout item
-  - Sold items trigger a 'item sold' message to be sent to the seller
   - Cancel listing

 - Searching
   - Search for items to buy